 Generally speaking, shareholder "campaigns" use several means simultaneously to advance their cause, such as dialogue, the submission of resolutions and other means of external pressure.
 Although the resolutions are usually submitted following genuine attempts at dialogue, combining the dialogue with a resolution can speed up the process and bring about tangible results in shorter deadlines.

 The approval rate of a resolution is very important, in particular in order to send a strong signal to the company's management regarding shareholders' concerns.
 Many resolutions, however, obtain no more than 10% of votes, at least the first year.
 Moreover, in some countries, such as the United States, they are generally non-binding, which means that the outcome of the vote is purely advisory.
 The board of directors is not obliged to implement the decision, even if it has the support of a majority of votes.
 However, when a majority of shareholders approves a resolution, the board of directors is placed under heavy pressure to take account of it, at the risk of not being re-elected by the shareholders.

-In principle, shareholder resolutions on matters of corporate governance tend to have the best results, because they easily rally the support of other shareholders who are not all necessarily concerned about socially responsible investment issues.
-Recently, in the United States, corporate governance resolutions on the election of board members with a majority of votes, the annual re-election of board members, the right of shareholders to propose candidates to the board or the elimination of qualified majorities for certain votes have obtained record support (sometimes exceeding 50%).
+In principle, shareholder resolutions on corporate governance matters tend to have the best results, because they easily rally the support of other shareholders who are not all necessarily concerned about socially responsible investment issues.
+Recently, in the United States, corporate governance resolutions notably on shareholder rights, such as for example the right to nominate candidates to the board in addition to those proposed by the board itself ("proxy access") without needing to submit a competing list to the one proposed by the board have obtained record support (well exceeding 50%).